Welcome

 What is Therapeutic Play?

 Playing is a child’s natural medium of self-expression and is essential for development.
-Some children need support with their emotional growth, others may have behavioral or mental health problems that prevent them from fulfilling their own potential.
+Some children need support with their emotional growth, while others may have behavioral or mental health problems that prevent them from fulfilling their own potential.

 Therapeutic Play offers children the opportunity to play out their feelings and emotions, demonstrate their thoughts and difficulties through a playful, creative tool-kit in a series of sessions.
-This journey will allow the child to work on his or her issues, and encourage his or her confidence towards resolution, healing, and growth.
+This journey will allow the child to work on his or her issues and encourage his or her confidence towards resolution, healing, and growth.

-What I believe in?
+I believe in?

 “I believe in the power of play as it is a child’s means of communication and expression”